cvonfeldt/microsoft-sentinel-investigations/README.md

 Sink: {"name":"_Default","disabled":true}
 ```

-#### Which as we can see turns off the sink logging insideFlist the GCP.
+#### Which as we can see turns off the sink logging inside the GCP.

 Next the account of Jane.Smith is used to list all of the VM instances in the project, and get the details of one VM (web-frontend-01) with: compute.instances.list and compute.instances.get